openscript/devcontainers/README.md

-# Devcontainers `base-arch`
+# Devcontainers

-This is inspired by https://github.com/devcontainers/images/tree/main/src/base-alpine.
+Additionally to https://github.com/devcontainers/images, this repository offers:

+- base-archlinux

 ## Usage

 ## Examples

+## Credits

+This is inspired by https://github.com/devcontainers.